StephanEwen/restate-demos/order_state_machine/src/verifier/README.md

 # External API services / Verifier

-This package contains implementations of the external asset inventory API (called by the order processing system).
+This package contains implementations of the inventory API (called by the order processing system).
 The implementation verifies correct interaction from the order processing system and act as a verification that the processing logic is consistent.